 These requirements are not advisory—they are binding conditions of participation under federal law.

-What Medicare & Medicaid Require for Reimbursement:
+What Medicare & Medicaid Require for Reimbursement

 ✅ HIPAA Compliance (Mandatory)

-HIPAA is a federal condition of participation in all Medicare and Medicaid programs.
+HIPAA is a federal condition of participation in Medicare and Medicaid programs.
 To remain eligible, providers must:

 ✅ Security Risk Analysis (SRA) (Mandatory)